AdminTurnedDevOps/agentevals/README.md

 **agentevals scores pre-recorded OpenTelemetry traces instead.** Your agent runs once, and you evaluate the traces as many times as you want — different metrics, different eval sets, custom evaluators.
 Works with any OTel-instrumented framework (LangChain, Strands, Google ADK, and others).

 - **No re-execution** — faster, cheaper, deterministic
+- **Real-time visibility** — watch traces stream in as your agent runs, inspect tool calls and LLM interactions live in the browser
 - **Framework-agnostic** — any agent that emits OTel spans
 - **No cloud dependency** — everything runs locally
 - **Extensible** — built-in metrics + custom evaluators in any language